amitwev/RobotsCardWeb/README.md

-This is a project that build to learn React http://robotscard.herokuapp.com/
+The first project that built during an internet course. http://robotscard.herokuapp.com/